Gkcloud5/Better-future/Learning/Network/02-Internet/01/HTTPS in network.md

 * An HTTP method, sometimes referred to as an HTTP verb
 	* Indicates the action that the HTTP request expects from the queried server.
-	* Most common HTTP methods
+	* Most common HTTP methods are
 		* GET
 			 * It expects information back in return
 		* POST